replicatedhq/kots/design/_template.md

 Ideally the changes should be made in sequence so that the work required to implement this design can be done incrementally, possibly in parallel.

+## Testing

+Write a summary of how this enhancement will be tested to ensure there are no regressions in the future.

 ## Alternatives Considered

 If there are alternative high level or detailed designs that were not pursued they should be called out here with a brief explanation of why they were not pursued.